t-core-one/odoo-docs/content/applications/general/email_communication/email_servers_inbound.rst

    .. group-tab:: Odoo.sh

-      The custom subdomain must be added to the :doc:`settings of the project
+      The custom subdomain must be added to the settings of the project:
-      <../../../administration/odoo_sh/getting_started/settings>`:

       .. image:: email_servers_inbound/custom-subdomain-sh.png
          :alt: Adding a custom subdomain for mail to Odoo.sh project settings.